Lambityeco: The site

 The site comprises about 197 mounds within a 117 hectares area; most of the mounds are covered by weeds.
 The site was occupied from 700 BC, and it apogee matches that of Monte Alban.
-The site was abandoned around 750 AD., and it also matches the Monte Alban abandonment and disintegration of the Zapoteco state.
+The site was abandoned around 750 AD., and it also matches the Monte Alban abandonment and disintegration of the Zapotec state.
 This disintegration formed numerous smaller settlements in the Oaxaca Valley during that time; it is believed that the Lambityeco population might have moved to the Yagul site, located a few kilometers west.

 Occupation

 Lambityeco occupation began around 700 BC., before the Monte Alban foundation, and concluded around 750 AD.
 The Lambityeco apogee occurred between 600 and 750 AD.; a time in which significant changes took place in the Oaxaca Valley as a result of the gradual weakening and abandonment of Monte Alban, one of those changes is the blossoming of several ceremonial civic centers.
 Although of lesser scale and political influence Lambityeco was one of them.
 These establishments retook political leadership and perhaps most of the Monte Alban population.
 This site sculpted representations unlike those commonly found in Monte Alban document important royalty marriages, source of the very important postclassical political cohesion.
 The initial explorations of these palaces, along with their tombs were excavated and recovered in 1961-1976 under the direction of John Paddock.